po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 ## Acceptance Criteria

-* It's done when I define a new schema named `animalSchema`.
+* It's done when I define a new schema named `bookSchema`.

+* It's done when the new schema has three properties: `title`, `author`, and `price`

-* It's done when I assign a function to the methods object of the `animalSchema` schema to populate document references.
+* It's done when I assign a function to the methods object of the `bookSchema` schema that reduces the price by 50 percent and console logs the title of the book and the reduced price.

+* It's done when I have created a model named `Book`.

+* It's done when I have created an instance of the model, or document, named `discountedBook`.

-* It's done when I apply the populate instance method to a specific model.
+* It's done when the price of discountedBook is reduced by 50 percent and the results logged to the console.

 ---